petaverse-cloud/pv-docs-site/docs/petority/3_features/3_realtime-heartrate-monitoring.md

 | 21 ~ 50lb |  Medium  |70~110bpm |
 | 51+lb  | Large/Extra Large | 60 ~ 100bpm   |

-Dogs **under one year old** generally have a heart rate range of **120 ~ 220 bpm**.
+Dogs **under one year old** generally have a heart rate range of **120 ~ 220 bpm**. -->

 Heart rate is influenced by factors such as age, health condition, and activity level.
 For any concerns, please consult a veterinarian.

-When dogs exercise vigorously, their heart rate goes up to meet the increased demand for blood and oxygen.
+When pets exercise vigorously, their heart rate goes up to meet the increased demand for blood and oxygen.
 Research shows their heart rate can **rise by about 20%** compared to rest.
 It's a normal response, helping them adapt to activity levels.
-So, if your dog's heart rate is up during playtime, it's usually nothing to worry about—it's just their body keeping up with the fun!
+So, if your pet's heart rate is up during playtime, it's usually nothing to worry about—it's just their body keeping up with the fun!

 ### How to use:
 ![steps](/img/heart/Heart-Rate2.jpg)